Been left out of a will?

 Generally speaking, to be successful in your family provision application you must prove to the Court that you:

-- have been unfairly and unreasonably excluded from a will (or been left an insufficient inheritance).
+• have been unfairly and unreasonably excluded from a will, or simply been left with an insufficient inheritance.

 Standing